4 The Role of Prediction in Science

 Scientific Models

 Scientific models are often mathematical representations of aspects of phenomena that allow scientists to predict, explain, or reason about these phenomena.
 Models can be grounded in theory or even be applications of theories to a specific context.
 For instance, Richardson used theories from physics to build his weather forecasting model.
 However, models don’t have to be closely tied to theory.
 They can also rely on data or common sense.
 Contrary to theories, models are often more concrete with a smaller scope and more practical.
-Evidence incompatible with the model just limits the scope of the model, but it can still survive if it’s useful.
+Evidence incompatible with the model just limits the scope of the model, but it can still survive if it is useful.
 Different models for similar aspects of reality can coexist in a field even if they are in conflict.

 Unfortunately, his first attempts were unsuccessful.
 It took him six weeks to make a weather forecast for a six-hour time frame.
 Even worse, his predictions were pretty far off!
 Nevertheless, methodologically, he was on the right track; while first ignored after its publication in 1922, his book “Weather Prediction by Numerical Process” is now a modern classic in meteorology.
-Up until today, we use numerical methods, physical measurements, and physical theories to forecast the weather (Pu and Kalnay 2019).
+Up until today, scientists use numerical methods, physical measurements, and physical theories to forecast the weather (Pu and Kalnay 2019).
 Fortunately, numerical weather forecasts have substantially improved since Richardson’s first attempt.
-The availability of atmospheric data, e.g., via airplanes or weather stations, and even more importantly, the access to electronic computers that can solve differential equations efficiently in real-time, allow us to predict the weather (at least within 24 hours) reliably.
+The availability of atmospheric data, e.g., via airplanes or weather stations, and even more importantly, the access to electronic computers that can solve differential equations efficiently in real-time, allow to predict the weather (at least within 24 hours) reliably.
 Weather forecasts have become so reliable that when you ask a friend about the weather at the moment, she may check her weather app instead of looking outside …

 4.3 Prediction and science are inseparable